3r10/Ant-language/README.md

 **Other examples**

-See `ant` files in the `samples` directory for some other examples.
+See `.ant` files in the `samples` directory for some other examples.

 ## Custom assembly instruction set